 I have less than 6 hours to explore Kochi.
 No, this post is not about what you can do in 6 hours in Kochi.
 This is about all the goof ups, the impromptu wanderings, the under whelming and overwhelming bits of the bustling city.

 I have my mental must dos jotted in my mind: the Jewish synagogue , the Dutch palace, Fort Kochi and without a doubt sunset by the fishing nets. ( courtesy the stellar images I saw in a travel magazine).
+And honestly there is no dearth of Kerala tour packages that entice any traveler to visit God’s own country!

 But Mr. Jenev parked the car outside a traditional Malabari mansion.